-3.1.1 The catchment descriptors derived from the FEH CD-ROM v3 for each of the watercourses that could potentially be impacted by the proposed scheme are presented in Table 5.
-The catchment descriptors for the inflow catchments feeding into the detailed hydraulic model (Model IV) are presented in Table 6.
+3.1.1 The catchment descriptors derived from the FEH CD-ROM v3 for each of the watercourses that could potentially be impacted by the proposed scheme (between Tay Crossing and Ballinluig) are presented in Table 5.
+The catchment descriptors for the inflow catchments feeding into the detailed hydraulic model (Model III) are presented in Table 6.

-Table 5: Target site FEH catchment descriptors - small ungauged catchments ts able 5: Target site FEH catchment descriptors - small ungauged catchments -- ---- --- --
+Table 5: Target site FEH catchment descriptors - small ungauged catchments